Five for Fighting: Changing the field of play (2014–2020)

 As Ondrasik entered his fifties, he decided to "change the field of play" rather than continuing to pursue chart position and record sales: "I just can't be doing it the same way I've always done it."
 Much of his activity in these years focused on television.
 Ondrasik and Stephen Schwartz sold a TV show called Harmony to ABC in 2017.
-Five for Fighting also placed several songs in TV shows, such as "All for One" on the one hundredth episode of Hawaii Five-0, "100 Years" in final scene of the final episode of the TV series JAG, and "Born to Win" on American Ninja Warrior.
+Five for Fighting also placed several songs in TV shows, such as "All for One" on the 100th episode of Hawaii Five-0, "100 Years" in final scene of the final episode of the TV series JAG, and "Born to Win" on American Ninja Warrior.
 In 2020, Ondrasik re-recorded an unplugged version of "All for One" that was featured in the series finale of Hawaii Five-0.

 Most prominently, Ondrasik was the featured artist in season three of the CBS drama Code Black, covering Gary Go's "Open Arms" in episode one.
 He also appears on screen performing the song.
 Ondrasik's cover of "Open Arms" appeared on the Billboard's "Top TV songs" chart in April 2017, which lists the ten most popular songs on TV each month.
-Ondrasik's other songs for Code Black included "Hero" and "This Fire," while his 2000 song "Superman (It's Not Easy)" was performed by Briana Lee in the season three finale.
+Ondrasik's other songs for Code Black included "Hero" and "This Fire", while his 2000 song "Superman (It's Not Easy)" was performed by Briana Lee in the season three finale.

 In 2018, Ondrasik recorded a song entitled "Song For The Innocents" for the end credits of the film Gosnell: The Trial of America's Biggest Serial Killer.

 Some of Five for Fighting's notable live performances in this era included the Lincoln Center Series, American Songbook, in February 2017, the 2017 National Memorial Day Concert and parade, and a TV special called Christmas Under the Stars.